bottyBotz/bottyBotz/README.md

-- 👋 Hi, I’m Dan Efting, a specialist in AI and UCL MSc Graduate in Data Science and Machine Learning.
+### 👋 Hi, I'm Dan Efting, a Product Data Scientist in London and UCL MSc Graduate in Data Science and

-- 👀 I’m interested in ML applications in industry as well as the further research in state-of-the-art methods to advance these applications.
-Especially ML using language, images, and 2 sided marketplace data.
+  Machine Learning.

-- Deep Learning Frameworks applied to images are of specific interest to me.
+### 🔬 Always experimenting.

-- 🌱 I’m currently learning about productionization of models and GCP.
+### 👀 I'm interested in ML applications in industry and the research that advances them.

 <!---
 bottyBotz/bottyBotz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.